 What is Intertextual Dante?

-Intertextual Dante is a digital edition of Dante’s Commedia that highlights its intertextual passages – in this first version, the Ovidian intertextual passages in the Inferno, with Purgatorio and Paradiso in preparation.
+Intertextual Dante is a digital edition of Dante’s Commedia that highlights its intertextual passages – in the current version, the Ovidian intertextual passages in the Inferno, with Purgatorio in beta and Paradiso in preparation.
 The project offers a new way to read and research intertextual passages in the Commedia: it transforms the print concordance, a static list of corresponding passages, into an interactive digital tool that allows users to read the intertextual passages side by side and in context.

 This project originates in my research on Dante and Ovid, as first conceptualized in my dissertation (Columbia, 2013).
 I then worked with Columbia University Libraries to develop Intertextual Dante.
 The reading tool, which aligns passages from Dante’s Commedia with his source texts, was coded and designed by Jack Donovan of the Digital Library and Scholarly Technologies Division.